sasigit7/sasigit7/README.md

 <img src="https://i.imgur.com/eTDQTkh.png" width="1000" height="300">

-➡️ I am a highly self-motivated🔥, self-taught Full Stack Web Developer <in making 🧑‍💻/> who spends most of the time ⏰ building web applications, continually learning 🙇‍♂️ and keeping up with the latest web technologies.
+➡️ I am a highly self-motivated🔥, self-taught Full Stack Web Developer <🧑‍💻/> who spends most of the time ⏰ building web applications, continually learning 🙇‍♂️ and keeping up with the latest web technologies.
 Having a stellar customer service experience and superb work ethic over a decade in betting and gambling industry, now trying to establish and challenge myself to learn to code for a better, satisfying and rewarding career in the web development field.

 ⌲⌲⌲⌲〈〈 💻 Tech Skills / 〉〉
 <h4>Microsoft Certified in HTML, CSS & JavaScript✌️</h4>